Skip to content

 Things To Do in Manila

 The park offers entertaining and educational animal shows featuring dolphins, sea lions, and more.
-You’ll find educational exhibits and information about marine conservation efforts.
-Such exhibits and shows offer valuable insights into the importance of protecting our oceans and the creatures that inhabit them.
+It also offers educational exhibits and information about marine conservation efforts, which offer valuable insights into the importance of protecting our oceans and the creatures that inhabit them.

 Practical Tips

-• Check the park’s schedule for showtimes and special events to plan your visit accordingly.
+• Check the park’s showtimes and special events schedule to plan your visit accordingly.

-• Wear comfortable clothes and walking shoes as you’ll be exploring various exhibits and attractions.
+• Wear comfortable clothes and walking shoes to explore various exhibits and attractions.

-• It’s advisable to purchase tickets in advance to avoid waiting in queues, especially during peak hours.
+• Purchasing tickets in advance is advisable to avoid waiting in queues, especially during peak hours.

 5. Catch Sunset at the Manila Baywalk